Turkish Abductions

+The adjectival label "Turkish" (Tyrkja) does not refer to ethnic Turks, country of Turkey or Turkic peoples in general; at the time it was a general term for all Muslims of the Mediterranean since the majority were from or subjects of the Ottoman Empire.

 The pirates came from the cities of Algiers and Salé.
 They raided Grindavík, the East Fjords, and Vestmannaeyjar.
 About 50 people were killed and close to 400 captured and sold into slavery.
-A ransom was eventually paid, 9 to 18 years later, for the return of 50 individuals.
+Ransoms were eventually paid, 9 to 18 years later, for the release of 50 individuals.

-The label "Turkish" does not refer to Turkey; at the time it was a general term for all Muslims in the Mediterranean region since the majority were a part of the Ottoman Empire.
-During the 17th century, the majority of those called "Turks" in Algeria, were European Christians that had converted to Islam.

 Raids

+The 1627 raid was not the first one.
+In 1607, both Iceland and the Faroe Islands were subjected to a slave raid by the Barbary pirates, who abducted hundreds of people for the slave markets of North Africa.

-The Barbary pirates came to Iceland in two groups: the first group was from Salé and the second one, which came a month later, was from Algiers.
+In 1627, the Barbary pirates came to Iceland in two groups: the first group was from Salé and the second one, which came a month later, was from Algiers.
 The commander of the group from Salé was a Dutchman known as Murat Reis, who had himself turned to piracy after being taken captive by pirates.